Bibimbap (Korean Rice Bowl with Beef and Vegetable)

 - 1 lb soybean sprouts

-- 1 lb Korean radish, sliced into thin matchsticks
+- 1 lb Korean radish, sliced into very thin matchsticks

 - 2 small zucchini, sliced